BROWNIE PAN or CAKE PAN 8 x 8-in Lasagna Pan Commercial Stainless Steel

 In your 3-quart saucepot melt the butter over medium-low heat 225ᵒF.
 Stir occasionally.

-Add the unsweetened chocolate and stir until chocolate is completely melted and the mixture is smooth.
+Add the unsweetened chocolate and stir until chocolate melts and the mixture is smooth.
 Note: When broken into pieces it melts faster.
-Stir until it is melted completely.

 Add ½ teaspoon salt, 1 tablespoon water, and 2 teaspoons vanilla and stir to combine.